-AOCs for aerial application operations are issued for a 5-year term.
-To operate after that term, the certificate holder must apply for, and be issued with, a new certificate prior to the expiry of the existing certificate.
+We generally issue AOCs for aerial application operations for a 5-year term.
+To operate after that term, you must apply for and receive a new certificate before the existing certificate expires.

-In addition to the application form, you must also provide the following:
+In addition to the application form, you must provide supporting documents.

-- For initial issue applications - a complete operations manual covering all requirements of the regulations pertaining to your proposed operations.
+Initial issue applications: When applying for the first time you must include a complete operations manual covering all requirements of the regulations for your proposed operations.

 Variations: You must resubmit your operations manual identifying the changes you wish to make, along with your supporting information.
 You may choose to give us your complete operations manual document with the changes.

 Renewals without change: You only need to submit the signed application form.